theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/tableau/tableau-data-extract/connection.md

 ### Tableau Server Settings
 **Site**<br>
 A drop-down list of the sites stored on the connected on-prem server.
+Selecting a site is mandatory for uploading files.

 **Project**<br>
 The project for publishing data source.
-A new project is created, if it doesn't exist yet.